clayrisser/beegfs-installer/README.md

 # beegfs-installer
 Easy installer for BeeGFS

-This installer only supports CentOS and Ubuntu.
+Installer only supports CentOS and Ubuntu

 ## Installation